Achievable logoAchievable logo

 Use of a liftoff

-A liftoff refers to helping the athlete move the bar or dumbbells from the rack or supports into the start position of the lift.
+A liftoff is assistance from the spotter to help the athlete move the bar or dumbbells from the rack or supports into the start position of the lift.

 • Typically used for: